diegobajetti/check-my-attendance/README.md

 <img src="./images/img-1.jpg" />
 ```

 Since the website is deployed under the [`homepage`][package-json-homepage] URL, it will not recognize the source file for the image or video using local pathing.
 To overcome this, follow the steps below to change all `src` linking, depending on the use case.
+There is a simple command to automate this process further below.

 1. Diagnose the type of media.